 - used asbestos products, particularly in construction or engineering

 This could be in a range of jobs including metal plate workers (mainly in shipbuilding), carpenters, plumbers and mechanics.

 Smoking also increases the risk of cancer in people who have been exposed to asbestos.

-A mineral similar to asbestos called erionite has been found to increase risk of mesothelioma in Turkey, but this has not been found in populations elsewhere.
+In Turkey, a mineral similar to asbestos called erionite, has shown to increase the risk of mesothelioma.
+But this has not been found elsewhere.

 Other possible causes

 Stories about potential causes of cancer are often in the media.
 It isn’t always clear which ideas are supported by good evidence.

 You might hear about possible causes we haven’t included here.
 This is because there is no evidence about them or because the evidence isn’t clear.